Honda XR250R Review – Is the Dirt Bike Worth Buying?

 The Honda XR250R has 19 horsepower.
 With only 19 hp, you might be wondering if it’s enough.
 Surprisingly, it probably is.

-Let me assure you, the power goes straight to your dirt bike tires and it hooks up MUCH easier than a race bike.
+Let me assure you, the power goes straight to your woods tires and it hooks up MUCH easier than a race bike.

 The Honda XR250R top speed is 66 mph.
 However, If you or the previous owner geared the dirt bike down for trails, it won’t be as fast.
 On the other hand, if you (or they) geared it for the road or dessert, then it could easily go faster.